 A nice bonus: NetTunes is also AppleScriptable and comes with actions for Salling Clicker and iChat Status.

-great about netTunes?
+So what isn’t great about netTunes?
 Its biggest drawback is that you can’t use the server Mac for non-iTunes tasks while someone else is controlling iTunes remotely; iTunes must be the frontmost application on the server.
 (Because of the way netTunes works, if you switch to another application on the server, that application will appear on the remote Mac instead of iTunes.)
 And because netTunes is transmitting the server’s actual screen to your remote Mac, there’s sometimes a slight interface lag, especially on slower networks.
 (Although netTunes has a setting that lets you choose an acceptable balance between speed and display quality.)
 Finally, iTunes must already be running on the server in order to control it remotely.
 (Shirt Pocket has another product, the $7

 launchTunes, that can launch iTunes remotely; you can purchase netTunes and launchTunes together for $23.)